Go ExploreExplore further afield in the South Island

 Travelling from the Southern Alps to the Pacific Ocean, this 300km cycle trail showcases the most dramatic scenery New Zealand has to offer.
 Bike your way through Aoraki Mt Cook National Park alongside glacial-fed lakes, and on to golden grasslands, limestone cliffs and Māori rock art.
 This trail suits all abilities, and includes a mixture of off and on road trail.

 TranzAlpine Rail Journey - 4.5 hours

 Connecting Christchurch to Greymouth on the West Coast, the TranzAlpine is one of the world’s most scenic rail journeys.
-It cuts across the Southern Alps, through the patchwork of the Canterbury Plains and the Arthur’s Park National Park – some of New Zealand’s most stunning landscapes.
+It cuts across the Southern Alps, through the patchwork of the Canterbury Plains and the Arthur’s Pass National Park – some of New Zealand’s most stunning landscapes.